FAQ Video Series

 On campus MEM, MF: Non-native English speakers, including those who qualify for an English language testing waiver, may be required to participate in a virtual interview to evaluate spoken English language ability.
 This interview is structured as a conversation with a member of our staff and does not require formal preparation.
 Nicholas School staff will contact applicants via email if this is required.
 Notes from this session will be included alongside application materials, and reviewed by the Admissions and Awards Committee.

-DEL-MEM: Applicants will participate in a virtual admissions interview to discuss their professional goals, readiness for self-directed distance learning, and how they envision the DEL-MEM facilitating their growth as an environmental leader.
+DEL-MEM: Applicants may be asked to participate in a virtual admissions interview to discuss their professional goals, readiness for self-directed distance learning, and how they envision the DEL-MEM facilitating their growth as an environmental leader.
 For non-native English speakers, spoken English language proficiency will also be evaluated.
 Nicholas School staff will be in contact to schedule this after the application is submitted.

 How do I make myself a strong applicant?

-At the Nicholas School, we know a community of smart, active people with a wide range of experiences and expertise enables us to build a better environmental future.
+- At the Nicholas School, we know a community of smart, active people with a wide range of experiences and expertise enables us to build a better environmental future.
 We take that to heart in our holistic application review process.
+We expect that applicants will have some previous training (via coursework or experience) in the natural and/or social sciences related to your area of interest.

 Before beginning your application, read the How to Apply instructions carefully.
 Additional instructions will be available in the application itself.
 Refer to these resources as you work on your application.
 Craft each application component with the goal of conveying what you’d bring to the Nicholas School community, and how you hope to grow during your time here.
 Graduate school is a major commitment, and we hope to learn how a Nicholas School degree fits into your overall professional and personal trajectory.